The fake ticket problem

 Don’t buy from unauthorised sources

-Check with the event organiser for official ticket distribution lists, so you know who you can deal with.
+Check with the event organiser for official ticket distribution lists, so you know who you can trust.

 Make sure you check where the ticket retailer’s office is and whether they have a proper landline and address in this country, rather than simply a PO box.

-Don’t go with unauthorised sources, or buying from strangers you meet on social networks.
+Don’t go with unauthorised sources or buy from strangers you meet on social networks.